cboujoukos/ruby-dictionary-cli-app/NOTES.md

 Welcomes the user
 asks what Class/Mixin the user wants to explore prompts for input
+Displays definition of Class

-lists public instance methods for the selected data type
+asks user if they want to display instance methods or class methods lists public instance/class/all methods for the selected data type

 Which method do you want to learn more about? prompts user to enter #method